D-James-GH/cached_query/docs/docs/docs/guides/07-infinite-query.md

 ## Invalidation and Re-fetching

-Re-fetching an infinite query re-fetches each page individually starting with the first page.
-This is to make sure every page is upto date and there are no duplicate entries.

 When an infinite query becomes stale it needs to be refreshed, just like a query.
 By default, to prevent unnecessary api calls, the infinite query will fetch the first page only and check to see if it is different to the cached first page.
-If the pages are different, then all pages will be re-fetched sequentially, if they are equal then the infinite query will not re-fetch anything else.
-You can turn this feature off and force pages always to refetch sequentially using `forceRevalidateAll = true`.
+If they are equal then the infinite query will not re-fetch anything else.

+If the first two pages are different from each other there are two options:
+1. If `revalidateAll` (Default) is false then the cached data will be reset to the first page only.
+2. If `revalidateAll` is true then each cached page will be re-fetched sequentially.

+You can always re-fetch every page regardless of the first page equality by setting `forceRevalidateAll = true`.

 The first page will be compared to prevent re-fetching if list hasn't changed: